moliver28/research-handbook/content/handbook/support/workflows/how-to-respond-to-feedback.md

 ## Who is responsible for reviewing Support Satisfaction feedback

 AS of XXX, Each Support Engineering Manager is responsible for reviewing and actioning feedback for their reports.
-Issues will be directly assigned to managers, and should be addressed promptly.
+Issues will be directly assigned to managers, and should be addressed within 7 days.

 This SSAT data will be reviewed by Senior Leaders and presented in Monthly region reviews.